chibisnorlax/acnhfaq/index.md

 # ![Frequently Asked Questions](/assets/logo.png)
 ver.
 1.6.2

 Welcome to the unofficial Animal Crossing: New Horizons FAQ page!
 This page serves to answer many of the frequently asked questions about the game.
 This FAQ is a fan-made page and claims no affiliation with or ownership of any intellectual property associated with Nintendo or Animal Crossing.
+All information has been datamined and/or rigorously tested for accuracy, and contains no anecdotal or hypothetical information.
+No part of this FAQ has been written or created by generative AI.

-This FAQ is current through version <span class="label label-purple">2.0.6</span> of the game.
+This FAQ is current through version <span class="label label-purple">2.0.8</span> of the game.

+{: .note }
+11/23/2025 Update: Hi everyone!
+The FAQ team plans to update this site for the 3.0 update coming January 2026.
+We will need time to properly datamine and validate the new mechanics, but we will do our best to get things updated in a timely manner.
+Please feel free to join our Discord server, linked below, for questions or updates.
+Thanks, see you soon! - Kel (littlesnorlax)

 {: .caution }
 The FAQ has been updated with all 2.0.0 content, but please send in a pull request or message us on Discord with feedback or suggestions! - With love, the FAQ team.